The easy way out

 Then, instead of returning &T or &mut T, it returns the special types Ref and RefMut, which are Deref<Target = T>.
 When these are dropped, they decrement the borrow counter.

 It's like a runtime borrow checker!
-This is super useful but very critically: not threadsafe, as I alluded to above with heavy emphasis.
+This is super useful but very critically: not threadsafe, as I alluded to at the top with heavy emphasis.
 A threadsafe alternative would be something like Mutex or RwLock, which have different semantics.
+RwLock is a closer match but, to my knowledge, rarely actually useful compared to a Mutex for complicated performance reasons.

 #![allow(unused)]